 Some parts of the customer journey benefit more from human involvement (or a mix):

-- Onboarding: welcome emails fine, but maybe include a personal message or video.
+- Onboarding: welcome emails are fine, but maybe include a personal message or video.

 - Support: bots can handle FAQs; humans handle complex or emotional issues.